oracle-samples/oracle-timesten-samples/containers/README.md

 These can be found in the [Oracle Container Registry](https://container-registry.oracle.com).

 ## Supported TimesTen Releases
-This Dockerfile extends the official TimesTen docker container image and supports all current flavours of that image.
+The original persistent example extends the official TimesTen Docker image and supports the current variants of that image.

 ## More information
 You can find more information about the Oracle TimesTen In-Memory Database on our [Product Portal](https://www.oracle.com/database/technologies/related/timesten.html)